andrewcbancroft/andrewcbancroft-blog/content/blog/dot-net-development/nuget-appconfig-webconfig-transformation-trouble.md

 #### So what was going on?

 Choosing &#8220;Enable NuGet Package Restore&#8221; keeps your NuGet packages folder contents from being checked into source control by adding a NuGet config file with a setting disabling source control integration.
-We&#8217;d rather just let NuGet restore them if they&#8217;re missing when we build, rather than check in the packages folder to source control.
+We'd rather just let NuGet restore them if they're missing when we build, rather than check in the packages folder to source control.

 What this meant for me, however, is that all my &#8220;undo pending changes&#8221; actions were doing absolutely nothing to undo the installation of the NuGet package I was developing and troubleshooting.
-My troubleshooting workflow of [Install package -> Check web.config -> :[ _Still_ missing connection strings -> Undo pending changes -> Fiddle with NuGet Package -> Rinse and repeat] could have been infinite, because the &#8220;undo pending changes&#8221; step wasn&#8217;t undoing the NuGet package installation, because _the NuGet package files weren&#8217;t part of the pending change set _due to my &#8220;Enable NuGet Package Restore&#8221; setting.
+My troubleshooting workflow of [Install package -> Check web.config -> :[ _Still_ missing connection strings -> Undo pending changes -> Fiddle with NuGet Package -> Rinse and repeat] could have been infinite, because the &#8220;undo pending changes&#8221; step wasn't undoing the NuGet package installation, because _the NuGet package files weren't part of the pending change set _due to my &#8220;Enable NuGet Package Restore&#8221; setting.
 The NuGet package was still in the packages folder on my hard disk, which had another hidden consequence: each subsequent &#8220;installation&#8221; of the NuGet package effectively did nothing because it was already there.
-Remember, I didn&#8217;t bump the version number of the package, so I&#8217;m guessing NuGet already saw the files there and just updated the config file and called it good.
+Remember, I didn't bump the version number of the package, so I'm guessing NuGet already saw the files there and just updated the config file and called it good.
 None of the updates I was making to the package were ever updated.

 #### Solution?